-Once we proved the effectiveness of our Ice-Aid material in the arctic, we decided to explore other potential applications of our materials.
-Once we realized the opportunity of using our material to preserve water in drought-stricken California, we began an all-weather experiment on small bodies of water at our lab in San Jose, CA. Our results were extremely promising, and left us wanting to find a larger reservoir to see if we could achieve the same remarkable results.
+While proving the effectiveness of our ice preserving materials in the arctic, we've also been pursuing other potential applications of our materials.
+One of these is the opportunity of using our material to preserve water in drought-stricken California, for which we began an all-weather experiment on small bodies of water at our lab in Sunnyvale, CA. Our results were extremely promising, and led to us seeking a larger reservoir to see if we could achieve the same remarkable results at a larger scale.

-Serene Lake, CA served as a multi-year test bed close to San Jose, CA where Ice911 is based.
-Given that covering the ice with sheets was ruled out at Lake Miquelon, we began to experiment with bead-like materials placed over the ice and contained them with everything from PVC pipe to laundry bags.
-Overall, we learned valuable lessons about what data to collect and how to transmit information for remote monitoring.
+Serene Lake in the Sierra Nevadas served as a multi-year test bed in CA, where Ice911 is based.
+We pursued covering ice and snow with various types of sheets of the desired characteristics and determined that, though this was effective in ice and snow preservation it was excessively unwieldy and costly.
+We then began our work with bead-like materials placed over the ice, suitably contained.
+In addition, we learned valuable lessons about what data to collect and how to transmit information for remote monitoring.

-With the help of a leading ice expert at University of Alberta, Edmonton and our CTO of instrumentation, Satish Chetty, Ice911 launched it's first quantitative experiment at Lake Miquelon.
-The experiment proved invaluable in teaching Ice911 members about the intricacies of field testing in snowy conditions.
-In addition, using sheets to cover ice was ruled out due to their susceptibility to wind.
+With the help of Professor Christian Haas, a leading ice expert then at University of Alberta, Edmonton and our CTO of instrumentation, Satish Chetty, as well as our Founder, Leslie Field, Ice911 launched its first quantitative experiment at Lake Miquelon.
+The experiment proved invaluable in teaching Ice911 members about the intricacies of field testing in snowy northern conditions.

-Our first field test proved instrumental in validating the efficacy of using reflective materials to preserve ice.
+To move beyond the very first tests in small tanks on a sunny deck in the SF Bay Area, our first field test proved instrumental in validating the efficacy of using reflective materials to preserve ice.
 Using a scrappy approach that included hula hoops to hold reflective sheets over the ice, we found them effective, though susceptible to wind.
-In addition, we found low-density polyurethane to be effective, but not cheap enough for large-scale application.